The Role of the Foundation

 Preserving the Passage

 Ellis Island witnessed millions of determined dreamers take their first steps onto American soil.
-Known as both the Island of Hope and the Island of Tears, it symbolizes a multitude of immigrant journeys, and reflects the spirit of the American dream.
+Known as both the Island of Hope and the Island of Tears, it symbolizes a multitude of immigrant journeys and reflects the spirit of the American dream.

 Today, the Foundation respects this sacred place by keeping the doors of Ellis Island open to new generations of seekers.
-Through commemoration, scholarship, and community programs, we honor the immigrant experience and memorialize the determination and resolve that powers America to this day.

 Opening the Doors